Key takeaways

 - Fundic gland polyps (a type of stomach polyp that occurs in the upper stomach)

 Consult a healthcare provider for more information about Nexium use and its benefits and risks.
-Ensure the provider knows about any medical conditions and family medical history.
+Ensure the provider is aware of any medical conditions and your family’s medical history.